ConanJian/LightAndSoundGame/README.md

 The following **optional** features are implemented:

-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [Done ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
 * [Button4 does, the others sound great] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [ ] More than 4 functional game buttons
 * [ ] Playback speeds up on each turn